 I make sure the best printer quality is set and click on print.

 My printer is an HP DeskJet #3050A.
-It is really old (doesn’t even have bluetooth) but it still works perfectly!
+It is really old (doesn’t even have Bluetooth) but it still works perfectly!

-Now that the design is printed all that is left is letting the Cricut Maker work it’s magic and perfectly cut out the design!
+Now that the design is printed, all that is left is letting the Cricut Maker work it’s magic and perfectly cut out the design!

-In Cricut Design Space select the type of material you are cutting.
+After that, select the type of material you are cutting.
 I am using Cricut Printable Sticker paper.
 Align the printed sticker sheet onto the green Standard Cutting Mat and follow the prompts.